 What's the difference between print and digital?

-Digital you have a family license to use within your own immediate family as much as you want, print you would need to order more student notebooks if you wanted to add to it later.
+With digital you have a family license to use within your own immediate family as much as you want.
+For print, you would need to order more student notebooks if you wanted to add to it later.
 If you choose to go with print you will need a teacher's guide and notebook for each child each month.
-If you choose to go digital you will have access to all the student notebook levels and the teacher's guide for much cheaper, Learn more about the differences here.
+If you choose to go digital you will have access to all the student notebook levels (when you purchase the family bundle) and the teacher's guide for much cheaper.
+Learn more about the differences here.

 How do I figure out which notebook my child should be placed in?

 Early Elementary: 8-10 years old